The question Felix Hernandez has had throughout his career was whether his talent was as big as his dreams, because his dreams were perfect.

 “All day, I’d been able to throw any pitch in any count for a strike,” Hernandez said.
 “I went out there in the ninth to throw good pitches.
 The fans were great, the ‘King’s Court’ was fired up.”

-That particular group of fans, the yellow T-shirted denizens of the left-field corner in sections 149 and 150 when Felix pitches at Safeco Field, had all but come unglued.
+That particular group of fans, the yellow t-shirted denizens of the left field corner each day Felix pitches, had all but come unglued.

-“I was on that team that last few years,” said Jaso, who played with the Rays in 2010 and 2011.
+“I was on that team that last few years,” Jaso said.
 “I know how they approached Felix in the past.
 We used that all day.”